ngraziano/SharpRTSP/README.md

 A C# library to build RTSP Clients, RTSP Servers and handle RTP data streams.
 The library has several examples.
 * RTSP Client Example - will connect to a RTSP server and receive Video and Audio in H264, H265/HEVC, G711, AAC and AMR formats.
 UDP, TCP and Multicast are supported.
 The data received is written to files.
 * RTSP Camera Server Example - A YUV Image Generator and a very simple H264 Encoder generate H264 NALs which are then delivered via a RTSP Server to clients
-* RTP Receiver - will recieve RTP and RTCP packets and pass them to a transport handler
+* RTP Receiver - will receieve RTP and RTCP packets and pass them to a transport handler
 * RTSP Server - will accept RTSP connections and talk to clients
 * RTP Sender - will send RTP packets to clients
-* Transport Handler - Transport hanlders for H264, H265/HEVC, G711 and AMR are provided.
+* Transport Handler - Transport handlers for H264, H265/HEVC, G711 and AMR are provided.

 **:warning: : This library does not handle the decoding of the video or audio (eg converting H264 into a bitmap).
 SharpRTSP is limited to the transport layer and generates the raw data that you need to feed into a video decoder or audio decoder.
 Many people use FFMPEG or use Hardware Accelerated Operating System APIs to do the decoding.**